 Water resources development planning shall aim at assuring accelerated growth by contributing to the State's economic and social advancement, and improving the general social and economic conditions of the population, while keeping the environmental and ecological balance.
-The State Water Policy shall be reflected in all plans recommended for implementation.
-Special attention shall be given to the non-structural elements of this policy, aimed at achieving the objectives of reduction of poverty, basic food self-sufficiency, overall economic growth, environmental well-being, progress of weaker sections of the population, etc.
+The State Water Policy would be reflected in development plans of the State.
+Special attention shall be given to the non-structural elements of this policy, aimed at achieving the objectives of reduction of poverty, basic food self-sufficiency, overall economic growth, environmental well-being, progress of weak sections of the population, etc.

 Water resource development projects shall as far as possible be planned and developed as comprehensive and multi-purpose projects.
-All present and predictable future demands, including irrigation, domestic and livestock demand, industries, thermal and hydroelectric power stations, pisciculture and recreation, and all sources of natural water as well as reclaimed wastewater must be considered.
+Integrated and coordinated development of surface and ground water and their conjunctive use should be envisaged right from the project planning stage and should form an integral part of the project implementation.
+All present and predictable future demands, including domestic, livestock, irrigation, industrial, thermal and hydroelectric power stations, pisciculture and recreation, and all sources of natural water as well as reclaimed wastewater must be considered.
 Provision for drinking water shall be a primary consideration.
-The study of the impact of a project, during its construction period as well as during its operational life, on human lives, settlements, occupations, economic and other social aspects, shall be an essential component of project planning.
+The study of the impact of a project, during its construction period as well as during its operational life, on human lives, rehabilitation and resettlement of affected people, occupation, economic and other social aspects, shall be an essential component of project planning.